Dominic-CyberOps/My-Cybersecurity-Portfolio/README.md

 Wireshark vulnerabilitiy scans,
 AWS server hosting and configuration,
-OS hardening to reduce vulnerabilities, and BurpSuite and FoxyProxy usage to intercept website traffic
+OS hardening to reduce vulnerabilities, and BurpSuite and FoxyProxy usage to intercept website traffic.